soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 - Firstly, a medium level knowledge of `Python` (including OOPs concepts) is required, as the implementation will be carried out in this language.

-- A foundation level machine learning concepts needed to understand the concepts.
+- A foundation level machine learning concepts is needed to understand the concepts.
 This includes neural networks, loss functions, training dynamics etc. The knowledge of Recurrent Neural Network (RNN) is a bonus but not strictly needed.

 - Experience with deep learning frameworks `PyTorch` is necessary, as it will be used to build and train the model.
 Basic knowledge of `Huggingface` library is a plus.